 At the helm station you will find an accessory switch panel.
 Not all boats are equipped with the same accessories.
-See your dealer for information or questions regarding the accessories included on your boat.
+Consult your dealer for information regarding the accessories included on your boat.

 BILGE PUMP

 This two-way switch serves as an overriding manual switch in the event of failure of the automatic switch in the bilge.